pdinsdale/BattleBot/README.md

 After that, I started learning how to code on my own time.
 I started out learning the basics of *Javascrpit* and then moved on to dabble in *HTML* and *CSS* then moved onto to *C++* and eventually circled back around to JS with **BattleBot**.

 Nowadays, I'm working on **BattleBot** in my free time while also juggling high school, soccer, and family life.
 I'm a straight A student with a dream to go to [MIT](https://mit.edu/) for college.
 I'm on the high school JV soccer team and was Captain of the Freshmen team this past year.
-My coach says I have a very good chance of making the Varsity team next year but we'll wait and see.
+My coach says I have fixed a very good chance of making the Varsity team next year but we'll wait and see.

 Now, my connection to **1-Up World**.
 I'm a Moderator on there and have been since September 2017.
-Although I have only been a part of the staff for a few months, i have actually been part of the server since February 2017.
+Although I have only been a part of the staff for a few months, I have actually been part of the server since February 2017.
 I love the people there and honestly, being a part of the community in general, not just being staff, is just amazing.

 ## I guess that's it
 And I guess I'm done... until I add some other stuff in the future.
-Remember to join **1-Up World** at [discord.gg/mario](discord.gg/mario) and use `.help` in #robotic-operating-buddy!
+Remember to join **1-Up World** at [discord.gg/mario](https://discord.gg/mario) and use `.help` in #robotic-operating-buddy!

 ![thumbsupio](/images/thumbsupio.png)